BeanLiu1994/grey_lines/readme.md

 in which x is a vector and x_i means intensity for i-th line, A is line to pixel contribution matrix, and b is vector of input image intensity.

+# input

+input is a image and canvas configuration, in this code there is a rect and circle canvas that for easy use.

+canvas contains dots between which i can draw lines, and image area indicates where the input image should be placed.

+you should be able to customize a canvas layout.

 # limit